 Step 1: Start With A Home Studio Test

-So the first objective is to get rid of unwanted noises and find the quietest place that we can.
+So the first objective is to get rid of unwanted noises and find the quietest place that we can before we even begin to think of building a home studio.
 While there’s little we can do about sound egress (the sound getting out) since we can’t completely soundproof the area, the next best thing is to find the quietest place we can and identify what we need to change to stop noise getting in (sound ingress – now we’re learning!).

 - Record for 2 minutes with your microphone.

 - Set levels to between -3 to -6 db at slightly over-projected dialogue (like you’re talking to friends loudly).

 - Record 30 secs of noise floor (background noise of the room) with you outside the room.

 - Enter the room and record 30 seconds of you talking into the microphone.